eugenetriguba/config-file/README.md

 If we have a initial configuration file state, we could keep a copy of that initial file and restore back to it whenever needed using `restore_original()`.

-By default, if we created our `ConfigFile` with the path of `~/some-project/config.ini`, `restore_original()` will look for our original file at `~/some-project/config.original.ini`.
+By default, if we created our `ConfigFile` object with the path of `~/some-project/config.ini`, `restore_original()` will look for our original file at `~/some-project/config.original.ini`.

 ```python
 config.restore_original()
 ```

-However, if we have a specific path elsewhere that it is or it is named differently, we can utilize the `original_file_path` keyword argument.
+However, if we have a specific path elsewhere that this original configuration file is or it is named differently than what the default expects, we can utilize the `original_file_path` keyword argument.

 ```python
 config.restore_original(original_file_path="~/some-project/original-configs/config.ini")